apache/celeborn/docs/developers/storage.md

 ![ReducePartition](../../assets/img/reducepartition.svg)

 `ReducePartition` data file consists of several chunks (defaults to 8 MiB).
 Each data file has an in-memory index which points to start positions of each chunk.
-Upon requesting data from some partition, `Worker` first responds the index, then sequentially reads and returns a chunk upon each `ChunkFetchRequest`, which is very efficient.
+Upon requesting data from some partition, `Worker` first returns the index, then sequentially reads and returns a chunk upon each `ChunkFetchRequest`, which is very efficient.

 #### MapPartition